-The Case for Investing in SBICs
+The case for investing in SBICs

 River City Bank (RCB) has been one of California’s premier financial institutions since 1973.
 Although its roots are in consumer banking, over the years, RCB has evolved into a boutique commercial bank.
 Today, it caters to successful mid-size commercial and real estate companies across California and the Western United States that have revenues of between $10 million and $250 million.
 With $3.5 billion in deposits and $4 billion in assets under management, RCB has grown by five fold since 2008 and now ranks among the top 5 percent of banks in the country in terms of asset size.